catalyzeio/engineering-blog/source/2016-03-09-designing-stratum.markdown

 We then developed that icon into a logo with set type and added it to the family.
 Below you can see our Catalyze, Redpoint and Stratum logos illustrating the new brand.

 ![New Logos](/assets/img/posts/designing-stratum/catalyze_logos.png)

+### Wrapping up

+We learned a lot as a team during this release and we're excited to continue perfecting Stratum.
+Stay tuned to the engineering blog to hear more and as always don't hesitate to reach out wit any questions: [hello@catalyze.io](mailto:hello@catalyze.io).